shnygns/kickbot/README.md

 Be sure to /start a private chat with the bot to receive messages and info.
 Here are some of the commands you can use:

 KICK COMMANDS
+/inactivekick (time) OR
-/inactivekick (time) - Kick those who haven't posted files/media /inactiveban (time) - Ban those who haven't posted files/media
+/inactiveban (time) - Kick/Ban those who haven't posted media

 LOOKUPS
 /gcstats (time) - Shows # of posters vs lurkers in chat.
 /lurkinfo (id or @) - Look up user info in the kicked user db.

 WHITELIST
-/wl - Show whitelist for current chat.
+/wl,
-/wl_add (id or @) - Add user to whitelist.
+/wl_add (id or @),
-/wl_del (id or @) - Remove user to whitelist.
+/wl_del (id or @) - Show / add to / del from whitelist for current chat.

+BLACKLIST / BANNING
+/blacklist - Export a CSV of everyone ever banned by the bot.
+ ** Post this CSV in KB chat to import and ban.
+/noleavers - Turn on/off no-leavers mode (Leaving chat = uniban).
+/forgive - Unbans & removes from blacklist (/forgive in KB chat = universal unban).
+/blban - Bans anyone on KB's blacklist from the current chat.

 OTHER
 /3strikes - Turn on/off 3 strikes mode (2+ past kicks = ban).
-/cleandb - Cleans inactive chats from the DB (works only in private chat with bot).
-/help - Show this help message.
+/setbackup - Sets an obligation chat the user must already be in, in order to enter this chat.
+/wholeft - Export a CSV of everyone who ever left the chat.

-(time) units use (s)econds, (m)inutes, (h)ours, (d)ays, (M)onths, or (y)ears.\n"
+(time) units use (s)econds, (m)inutes, (h)ours, (d)ays, (M)onths, or (y)ears.

-For example, the command /inactivekick 1d would kick all who have not posted in the last day, or who have never posted."
+For example, the command /inactivekick 1d would kick all who have not posted in the last day, or who have never posted.